Skip to content

 2025.01 — Present

 Mobile game development and publishing company.
-Shared backend platform design for 12 live services, data pipeline engineering, and common package system operations
+Shared backend platform design for 6 live game environments (12 branches), data pipeline engineering, and common package system operations

 Highlights